irdest/irdest/docs/website/content/learn/overview.md

 layout: page
 ---

-qaul implements a heterogenious, fully decentralised mesh network.
+irdest implements a heterogenious, fully decentralised mesh network.
 What this means is that transmission channels can change between device links: the network is made up of roaming network shards.
-To allow routing across network boundries, qaul uses a public key address space, to avoid having to deal with network collisions, and NAT.
+To allow routing across network boundries, irdest uses a public key address space, to avoid having to deal with network collisions, and NAT.

 For links that rely on regular IP spaces (v4 or v6), a local lookup table is kept in each node that operates an overlay endpoint.

-This way qaul can run on unpriviledged devices, because it doesn't rely on modifying kernel routing table parameters to create a DHT (distributed hash table); all routing is done entirely in userspace.
+This way irdest can run on unpriviledged devices, because it doesn't rely on modifying kernel routing table parameters to create a DHT (distributed hash table); all routing is done entirely in userspace.

 ## Breadcrumb routing

-The router behind qaul is called "ratman" (route and transmission manager), which works via a gossip announcement protocol.
+The router behind irdest is called "ratman" (route and transmission manager), which works via a gossip announcement protocol.
 Each node on a network periodically announces itself to it's peers, letting them know over which of their local interfaces they can reach this node.
-Because of the coupling between ratman IDs and qaul users, this corresponds to announcing a user identity on the network for qaul, but different applications using ratman can bind these IDs to different semantics.
+Because of the coupling between ratman IDs and irdest users, this corresponds to announcing a user identity on the network for irdest, but different applications using ratman can bind these IDs to different semantics.